 The difficulty level of DI was Hard.
 There were 8 easy, 7 medium and 5 difficult questions in this section.
 The second and last block (Excellent company and Two researchers) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.
 In this section, one could have fetched 90+ percentile by attempting 9 -12 questions with approx. 80 % accuracy.

-Students found this section moderate tough this time.
-The Quantitative section had 6 easy, 10 medium and 6 difficult questions.
-Paper was dominated by moderate difficult level questions.
+Students found this section easier than DI this time.
+The Quantitative section had 10easy, 6 medium and 6 difficult questions.
+Selection of questions was important to crack this section.
 There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
-Other than these topics, questions from mixed topics were asked like of P n C, Logs and Coordinate Geometry.
+A good student could have scored 90+ percentile by attempting around 8-10 questions with approx. 80% accuracy.